Mature Masculine

 Alive: Synthesis generates energy and insight.

-Humble: Knowing your integration is always partial.
+Humble: Our integration is always partial.

-Embodied: Understanding shows in your life.
+Embodied: Understanding shows in our lives.

 Cultivating Integration